 She is a sturdy, ocean-going vessel, masterfully designed for moving through calm and rough seas alike, with grace and ease, carrying you safely and comfortably on your journey.

-The last stop at the front of the boat is the forward private cabin with a spacious double berth, en suit head access and hanging closet, as well as a plethora of cabinet and drawer space.
+The last stop at the front of the boat is the forward private cabin with a spacious double v-berth, en suit head access and hanging closet, as well as a plethora of cabinet and drawer space.

 True is a Ketch rig, double-masted, carrying three sails at a total sail area of almost 900sq ft.
-Perhaps the only thing that compare to the sight of True with all her canvas flying, and 26,000lbs of ocean-going vessel being moved through the waters by a great, mysterious force of nature, is to actually be on board sailing her!
+Perhaps the only thing that compares to the sight of True with all her canvas flying, and 38,000lbs of ocean-going vessel being moved through the waters by a great, mysterious force of nature, is to actually be on board sailing her!
 We hope you’ll join us and feel the thrill yourself.

 Hailing Port – Bainbridge Island Guests – Up to 6 / Up to 4 overnight Crew – 1, captain & chef Design – Pearson Countess 44 Length – 44’ Sleeping Berths– 3